LonicaMewinsky/gif2gif/README.md

 **Instructions:**
  - img2img batch *count* and *size* represent completed GIFs, not individual images.
     - eg a gif with 30 frames, batch count of 2, batch size of 3, will result in 6 gifs (180 images).
- - Drop or select gif in the below box; a preview should appear if it is a valid animated gif.
+ - Drop or select gif in the script's box; a preview should appear if it is a valid animated gif.
+ - Inpainting works, but currently limited to one mask applied to all frames equally.
  - Adjust desired FPS if needed/wanted.
 Default slider position is original FPS.
  - Add interpolation frames if wanted.
 Preview should render.
    - Count of interp frames represent the number of blend steps between keyframes.